Skip to main content

 Gem Silica (Gem Chrysocolla)

-The most valuable variety — a translucent, vivid blue-green chalcedony infused with chrysocolla.
+Translucent, vivid blue-green chalcedony infused with chrysocolla.
 Much harder (7 Mohs) than pure Chrysocolla due to its quartz matrix.
-Rare and prized for jewelry, gem silica combines Chrysocolla's color with quartz's durability.
+Rare and the best variety for jewelry, since it combines the color with actual durability.

 Pure Crystalline Chrysocolla

-Relatively rare crystalline form with drusy crystal surfaces.
-Softer (2-4 Mohs) and more delicate than gem silica.
-Prized by mineral collectors for its vivid blue-green color and crystal formations.
+A relatively rare form with drusy crystal surfaces.
+Softer (2-4 Mohs) and more delicate.
+Collectors seek it for the vivid blue-green color and crystal formations.

 Chrysocolla-Malachite Matrix

-Chrysocolla intergrown with Malachite in a copper ore matrix, creating stunning blue-green patterns.
-Common in specimens from the Democratic Republic of Congo and the southwestern United States.
+Chrysocolla intergrown with Malachite in a copper ore matrix, producing striking blue-green patterns.
+Common from the Democratic Republic of Congo and the American Southwest.

 Notable Origins